hiparthparth/CodeWars/README.md

 # CodeWars

-.This file contains katas from CodeWars.com.
+This file contains katas from CodeWars.com.
 Enjoy!